jaghaimo/nfcli/plugins/readme.md

 # NFCLI helper plugins

-Currently there are two helper plugins available - `HullDumper` and `LobbyPooler`.
+Currently there are two helper plugins available - `HullDumper` and `LobbyPoller`.

 ## Requirements